PLAtE: A Large-scale Dataset for List Page Web Extraction: Models

+\paragraph{MarkupLM} is another RoBERTa-based model.
+The input to MarkupLM is a node represented by both an XPath embedding and its text.
+The XPath embedding is created by embedding each tag and subscript in the XPath separately and then concatenating and passing them through a FFN layer.
+The model was pre-trained on three tasks: (1) masked markup language modeling, (2) node relation prediction, and (3) title page matching using 24 million pages from Common Crawl.

-For the segmentation task, we labelled each of the nodes as \textit{begin} (B) that denote the first text span of a product, or \textit{other} (O) for the rest of the nodes.
-We then apply a softmax layer to the logits and train with cross entropy loss.
-The attribute extraction task predicts the attribute labels from the logits by using a multi-label sigmoid layer that was trained with binary cross entropy loss.
-Previous work formulates this task as a multi-class classification problem.
-However, in our data we found that single leaf node could have multiple attribute labels, e.g. purchase link and product name.
+For the segmentation task, we label each of the nodes as \textit{begin} (B) to denote the first text-span of a product, or \textit{other} (O) for the rest of the nodes.
+We then apply a softmax layer to the logits and train with cross-entropy loss.
+For the attribute extraction task, the model predicts the attribute labels from the logits using a multi-label sigmoid layer that was trained with binary cross-entropy loss.
+As a multi-label classification task, the model can assign each node with any subset of the labels or no label.
+In both tasks, we begin with one of the three pre-trained models and then fine-tune on the training set of \datasetname{}.